HPSCTerrSys/ParFlowDiagnostics/README.md

 Important notes:
 - There are multiple HeAT installations under `/p/project/cslts/local/{jureca,juwels}/HeAT`; each of these insdtallations comes with its own `ini`-file; these different installations feature different HeAT versions (see HeAT version tag and also HeAT git commit -- in case it is a not a release version) and have been installed at different dates using (potentially) different underlying software environments, i.e., toolchains (see the [JSC information](https://apps.fz-juelich.de/jsc/hps/jureca/software-modules.html) on the toolchains and software environments).
 Just follow advice in this README.md on which HeAT environment to load.
 - The Diagnostics class is based on HeAT and requires methods to read ParFlow output (netCDF, PFB, Silo).
 - The Diagnostics class takes as input the split-axis for HeAT.
 Both splitting in x and y direction is supported (in a zyx coordinate system) as well as None for not splitting at all.
 In order to use mutliple nodes, the split axis must not be None.
-The job configuration allows basically arbitrary MPI and OpenMP parallelisation, however it is recommended to use 2 MPI-processes per compute node and set the number of OpenMP threads accordingly, i.e. #number_of_CPU_cores_per_node / 2  (24 on JUWELS, 64 on JurecaDC).
-Tests have shown that, if one is using HeAT (and hence also PD tools) in a parallel setup on a single multi-core node or accross multiple nodes, the best performance is reached when running with one MPI task per CPU and mutpiple OpenMP threads on the individual CPU cores.
+The job configuration allows basically arbitrary MPI and OpenMP parallelisation, however it is recommended to use <!--- 2 MPI-processes per compute node and set the number of OpenMP threads accordingly, i.e. #number_of_CPU_cores_per_node / 2  (24 on JUWELS, 64 on JurecaDC).
+Tests have shown that, if one is using HeAT (and hence also PD tools) in a parallel setup on a single multi-core node or accross multiple nodes, the best performance is reached when running with one MPI task per CPU and mutpiple OpenMP threads on the individual CPU cores. --->**only one MPI-process with the PD.**
  The correct way to do this in the SBATCH script is by setting the according SLURM parameters:
 ```
+#SBATCH --nodes=1
-#SBATCH --ntasks-per-node=2
+#SBATCH --ntasks-per-node=1
-#SBATCH --cpus-per-task=<#number_of_CPU_cores_per_node / 2>
+#SBATCH --cpus-per-task=<#number_of_CPU_cores_per_node>
 export OMP_NUM_THREADS=${SLURM_CPUS_PER_TASK}
 ```
 More Details can be found at [writing-a-batch-script](https://apps.fz-juelich.de/jsc/hps/juwels/batchsystem.html#writing-a-batch-script).